Gastric balloon FAQs

 Gastric balloon complications

 The first three to five days can be very difficult.
 Cramping, nausea and vomiting are normal and should be expected.
-It is very important that you follow the Healthier Weight instructions and drink plenty of fluids.
+It is very important that you follow guidelines from your provider and drink plenty of fluids.
 You may be prescribed medications to ease the discomfort.
 Serious complications are very rare.

 The fluid inside the balloon is coloured blue and if there is a leak the fluids would empty into your bladder and the urine expelled would be blue in colour.
 It is highly unlikely that the balloon would deflate in the stomach but if it did you would be alerted by the urine discolouration.
 The deflated balloon itself would pass through the large bowel and expel itself in your bowel movement.
 If your urine became bright blue in colour we would ask you to contact us.
 Occasionally the deflated balloon may require removal by a physician.
 The balloon has been used in over 227,000 procedures and leaks are extremely rare occurrences.